Research Fellows

 She is a Chartered Psychologist, Associate Fellow of the British Psychological Society and Fellow of the Academy of Social Sciences and the Higher Education Academy.

-Stavroula has worked as an expert advisor to the European Commission, the World Health Organisation, the International Labour Organization, the European Agency for Safety & Health at Work, the European Parliament, and the UK Department for Work and Pensions (DWP) on the provision of national-level occupational health programmes.
+Stavroula has worked as an expert advisor to the European Commission, the World Health Organisation, the International Labour Organization, the International Standardisation Organisation, the European Agency for Safety & Health at Work, the European Parliament, and the UK Department for Work and Pensions (DWP) on the provision of national-level occupational health programmes.

-As a member of the Board of the International Commission on Occupational Health (ICOH) and President of the European Academy of Occupational Health Psychology (EAOHP) and Honorary Fellow of the Faculty of Occupational Medicine in Ireland, Stavoroula is a highly regarded leader in occupational health research internationally.
+As a member of the Board of the International Commission on Occupational Health (ICOH), President of the European Academy of Occupational Health Psychology (EAOHP) and Honorary Fellow of the Faculty of Occupational Medicine in Ireland, Stavroula is a highly regarded leader in occupational health research internationally.
 She is on the editorial boards of three international journals and is the Associate Editor of the journal Safety Science.

 Dr Ou Lin